How to Turn Your LLC Into an S Corp

 If you haven’t been processing payroll before, you’ll need to get ready to do so.

-We advise all of our clients to create a bank account dedicated solely to payroll and fund it with an amount equal to six months of payroll expenses.
+We advise all of our clients to create a bank account dedicated solely to payroll and fund it with an amount equal to three months of payroll expenses.
 Often, businesses need to plan and budget for this a quarter or two before the S Corp goes into effect.
-We’ll also set up a payroll provider (Gusto is our favorite).

-You might be wondering, isn’t six months of funding overkill?
+You might be wondering, isn’t three months of funding overkill?
 But remember that every pay period you’re not just paying yourself—you’re also sending funds to state and federal agencies, insurance providers, and others.
-If there’s a delay in those payments, all of these entities are going to get very grumpy.
+If there’s a delay in those payments, all of these entities are going to get very grumpy and assess late fees.
 If there’s a disruption, it could even jeopardize your S Corp status.

 This is actually one of the simplest steps in the process.